ANNO 1308

 Bröllop på Bohus

-8 June
+7 June

-I Magins Tecken
+I mystikens & magins Tecken

-3 August
+22 August

-- 4 August
+- 23 August

 Nordisk stormaktstid

-- 25 August
+- 25 October

 happy woman in hat and sunglasses shows off her mobile display of bohus fortress website

-Don’t miss our new digital guide!
+Don't miss the new digital tour

-At the Peace of Roskilde in 1658, Bohuslän became Swedish, but Bohu’s fortress had an anything but peaceful existence.
-Since its founding in 1308, the fortress has endured 14 sieges, but has never been captured.
-After the Swedes became masters of Bohus, it was now instead Danes and Norwegians who besieged the fortress, but without success.
-The worst siege ever took place in the summer of 1678, when 15,000 Danes and Norwegians subjected the 800 Swedish and Finnish defenders to a massive bombardment for two months.
-Read more about 700 years of war, weddings and finally peace.
+At the Peace of Roskilde in 1658, Bohuslän became Swedish, but Bohus Fortress had a far from peaceful existence.
+Since its foundation in 1308, the fortress has suffered 14 sieges, but has never been captured.
+After the Swedes became masters of Bohus, it was now instead the Danes and Norwegians who besieged the fortress, but without success.

-The kids at Bohus Fortress
+The children at Bohus Fortress

 Watch the movie